-The 2023 Twin Town Little League (TTLL) Safety Plan is published and distributed as a general guideline and overall plan will serve for all TTLL activities, all sanctioned levels from ages 4-16, and all field locations including but not limited to our Poestenkill and Williams Road locations.

-Our safety plan is updated annually to ensure that an overall commitment to Safety, as set forth by the requirements of Little League International.
+The 2024 Twin Town Little League (TTLL) Safety Plan is published and distributed as a general guideline.
+This overall plan will serve for all TTLL activities, at all sanctioned levels from ages 4-16, and at all field locations, including but not limited to our Poestenkill and Williams Road locations.
+Our safety plan is updated annually to ensure an ongoing commitment to safety, as required by Little League International.

-Our active Safety Director is Joe Ahearn who is on file with Little League International.
-The President of TTLL for 2022-23 is Gina O'Sullivan, P.O.
-Box 369 West Sand Lake, NY 12196.
+Our active Safety Director is Nicholas Lombardi, who is on file with Little League International.
+The President of TTLL for 2024-25 is Gina O'Sullivan, residing at P.O.
+Box 369, West Sand Lake, NY 12196.